PrositAS/grape-order/README.md

 - prepend field name by `-` to get ascending order, like `-created_at`
 - pass multiple fields to order by separating them by comma, like `-created_at, name`
+- ordering on nested resources is also supported, eg: 'posts.created_at, -comments.created_at'

 ```
 curl -v http://lvh.me:3000/comments?order=-created_at